hailealol/media_player/README.md

 Media player using HTML, CSS, and JavaScript.

-WebGazer to track if user looks away from the videos.
+WebGazer.js used to track if user looks away from the videos.